 I suggest finally learning some dances on TikTok and embarrassing your whole family or finding out who your celebrity twin is.

-Before getting into the best Mortgage Protection, let’s loop back to the comment I made a little earlier in this article about not getting Mortgage Protection from your bank.
+Before getting into the best Mortgage Protection, let’s loop back to the comment I made a little earlier in this article about not getting a policy from your bank.

 Your lender will mention it very casually: you’re getting a mortgage, and you need this insurance so why not get a quote for it while you’re on the phone/in the office/sharing a cuppa in the bank?

 No matter how charming and lovely your banker is (and yes, they are just people, so they do have positives despite the ‘banker’ of it all), you’re going to say no. It’ll be a polite, but firm no.